TSRC links: FRONT PAGE ...

 An offer of an apparent advantage for a mark, offered by the

 grifter, in an attempt to suck the mark in.

 Pacify a mark after the sting.

-Short for "fanatic", and it's fanaticism that makes fans vulnerable
+Short for "fanatic", and it's fanaticism that makes fans vulnerable to scams.

 This web site usually refers to "fraud" as a more general term than

 "scam".
 Fraud in the ticketing industry includes venue employees taking bribes